lf-lang/lf-riot-template/README.md

-This is a template for Lingua Franca applications targeting RIoT OS on embedded boards.
+This is a template for Lingua Franca applications targeting RIOT OS on embedded boards.
 It is currently configured to support ARM-based boards.

 Outline of these setup instructions:

 [toc]

-If you have trouble, please refer to the platform-specific hints above.
+If you have trouble, please refer to the platform-specific hints towards the end of these instructions.

 ## 1. Basic Prerequisites

 Your system must have the following software packages (you likely have at least some of these already):

  - `git` — [a distributed version control system](https://git-scm.com/)
- - `make` — Need at least version 4.0 for RIoT (see [macOS Hints](#macos-hints))
+ - `make` — Need at least version 4.0 for RIOT (see [macOS Hints](#macos-hints))
  - `java` — [Java 17](https://openjdk.org/projects/jdk/17)
  - `nix` — [a purely functional package manager](https://nix.dev/tutorials/install-nix)